Inter-Korean Liaison Office bombing: Inter-Korean relations

-Kim Jong Un, Chairman of the Korean Workers' Party, presided over the preparatory meeting of the 5th meeting of the Central Military Commission on June 23 and decided to suspend the implementation of the military action plan.
-Some official media also deleted critical reports on the Korean authorities.
-The Korean media "Central Daily" pointed out that North Korea had observed the dismantling and reinstallation of loudspeakers at the Peace Observatory in Ganghwa County, Incheon Prefecture, while South Korean Congressman Kim Yong Ho expressed through the media, South Korea's Vice Minister of Unification, Xu Hu, confirmed that the DPRK had completely removed loudspeakers in the border areas when attending a private forum of the National Committee on Foreign Affairs Unification.
-After the suspension of critical reporting, the North Korean official media had not published any reports directly criticizing the South Korean government as of July 5.
-The North Korean foreign media only resumed writing articles criticizing the South Korean military and political parties on June 26.
+North Korean leader Kim Jong Un presided over the preparatory meeting of the 5th meeting of the Central Military Commission on 23 June and decided to suspend the implementation of the military action plan.
+Some official media also deleted critical reports on the South Korean authorities.
+JoongAng Ilbo pointed out that North Korea had observed the dismantling and reinstallation of loudspeakers at the Peace Observatory in Ganghwa County, Incheon Prefecture, while South Korean Congressman Kim Yong Ho expressed through the media, Suh Ho, South Korea's Deputy Minister of Unification, confirmed that the DPRK had completely removed loudspeakers in the border areas when attending a private forum of the National Committee on Foreign Affairs Unification.
+After the suspension of critical reporting, the North Korean official media had not published any reports directly criticizing the South Korean government as of 5 July.
+The North Korean foreign media only resumed writing articles criticizing the South Korean military and political parties on 26 June.

-On June 25, the 70th anniversary of the Korean War, South Korean President Moon Jae-in gave a speech, saying that he would protect the lives and security of his people at all costs and that Seoul has a strong all-round national defense force that will not tolerate any provocation, the first warning message to Pyongyang authorities since Moon took office.
-The Korean Foreign Ministry's Institute for Disarmament and Peace Research released a research report on the same day, saying that the withdrawal of the U.S. policy of hostility towards North Korea is the prerequisite for maintaining peace on the Korean Peninsula, and that the U.S. started the Korean War to cause the pain of national division on the Korean Peninsula, which is why North Korea is determined to take the path of nuclear self-defense.
-The Korean Defense Minister Jeong Kyeong-doo and U.S. Defense Secretary Mark Esper issued a joint statement on the same day, calling on the North Korean authorities to exercise self-restraint and decide to maintain peace and security in Northeast Asia through trilateral and multilateral security cooperation between South Korea, the United States and Japan.
+On 25 June, the 70th anniversary of the Korean War, South Korean president Moon Jae-in gave a speech, saying that he would protect the lives and security of his people at all costs and that Seoul has a strong all-round national defense force that will not tolerate any provocation, the first warning message to Pyongyang authorities since Moon took office.
+The North Korean Foreign Ministry's Institute for Disarmament and Peace Research released a research report on the same day, saying that the withdrawal of the U.S. policy of hostility towards North Korea is the prerequisite for maintaining peace on the Korean Peninsula, and that the U.S. started the Korean War to cause the pain of national division on the Korean Peninsula, which is why North Korea is determined to take the path of nuclear self-defense.
+South Korean Defense Minister Jeong Kyeong-doo and U.S. Defense Secretary Mark Esper issued a joint statement on the same day, calling on the North Korean authorities to exercise self-restraint and decide to maintain peace and security in Northeast Asia through trilateral and multilateral security cooperation between South Korea, the United States and Japan.

-On July 8, Korean lawyer Lee Kyung-jae filed a lawsuit against Kim Woong-jung and Park Jung-tien, the chief of staff of the Korean People's Army, for damaging Korean public property.
+On 8 July, South Korean lawyer Lee Kyung-jae filed a lawsuit against Kim Woong-jung and Park Jung-tien, the chief of staff of the Korean People's Army, for damaging Korean public property.
 Lee Kyung-jae said that although the Korean government cannot actually punish Kim and Park, it wants to show the Korean people the hypocrisy of their leaders.